acgetchell/mundus-atrox/src/journals/ninth.md

 2. *Viker* moves her moonbeam to the southern bridge, which was repaired previously.
 As a bonus action, she uses her unicorn totem (30 ft radius).
 Her moonbeam, which she dropped on a poor fool, takes 12 damage and dies.
 3. *Calmul* hits someone and does some damage?
 4. *Tysnera* casts a lightning bolt (100 ft long 5 ft wide) for 33 damage on every person hit.
 So, death.
 5. *Wulrif* hears the screaming from the pit.
-He casts misty step to rejoin the team.
+He casts Misty Step to rejoin the team.
 He uses his bonus action to place a hex mark on someone.
 6. *CoralKing* holds his action
-7. *Tysnera* gets his with magic missiles and takes 10 HP damage.
+7. *Tysnera* gets his with Magic Missiles and takes 10 HP damage.
 8. *Geral* swings in his room again and kills the guy closest to him.
 He screams “*CoralKing*, I could use some help in here!” and gives him 3 temporary HP
 9. *CoralKing* moves into the south room to help *Geral*.
 He attacks twice and once misses.
 He deals 8 HP damage.
 10. I use Vow of Enmity and moves to the last guy in the large room and kill him.
 I turn down the north hallway with the rough terrain and kill the first guy I see also.